 Podcasts are one of the most popular types of internet media content, with millions of podcast episodes available on numerous platforms.
 With a constantly rising number of listeners and programs, podcasts have evolved into a viable platform for discussing a wide range of themes including current news and events, music, politics, comedy, and more.

 Despite the growing popularity of podcasts, one issue that many of these shows confront is promoting their podcasts outside of their platform.
 It might be difficult to make podcasts more searchable on search engines like Google while there are so many listicles, videos, and other podcasts that aid in the spreading of the news.
 Unlike videos, where you can instantly click on a video snippet to view it instantly, podcast episodes rarely appear, with shows linked to Google Podcasts mostly being prominent in that area.

 This makes podcast SEO an area with so many challenges from the get-go.
-However, things are about to change, as Google has announced in I/O 2019 that podcasts will soon become indexed in SERPs.
+However, things are about to change, as Google has announced in I/O 2019 that podcasts will soon become indexed in Google SERPs.
 This announcement is not only good for the podcast community, but this also opens up more opportunities in promoting a different kind of content to the users.
 Here are some things that you should know about Google’s announcement, along with our thoughts and some tips that can help you optimize your podcasts for SEO.

 How will it work?